tibbben/geospatial-visualization/syllabus.md

 > Practical Objectives

--   Implement a new geospatial data layer in ArcGIS online for use with the Collector cellphone app
+-   Create a data model for the final project
 -   Create a new geospatial data layer and create new features
 -   Transform vector data to a raster layer and vice-versa
--   Trace features from a raster layer into a vector layer (heads-up digitizing)
--   Potential field survey with drone??
+-   Implement a new geospatial data layer in ArcGIS online for use with the Collector cellphone app

 >  Assigned Reading: